Skip to main content

 October results are released on 16 November 2026, and January results are released on 8 February 2027.
 UAT-UK states that there is no ESAT pass/fail score, so applicants should not treat any unofficial score as a guaranteed threshold.

 For international applicants, the test gives Imperial another common measure across qualifications and school systems.
 It is a major comparative tool because all applicants must sit ESAT, but it is used alongside other application information rather than as a published cutoff.
-We recommend planning test-centre booking early, especially where local delivery dates or capacity may be tighter.
+A strong approach is to planning test-centre booking early, especially where local delivery dates or capacity may be tighter.

 Full ESAT preparation guide | format, scoring, strategy, and practice resources.